Trains to Durham

 Tiny but perfectly formed, this university city has much to offer visitors.

-Best known for its world class university, Durham is a city with loads on offer.
-Perched high on a hill, you’ll find a castle, a cathedral and heaps of things to do.
+Best known for its world class university, this is a city with loads on offer.
+Perched high on a hill, get a train to Durham and you’ll find a castle, a cathedral and heaps of things to do.
 It’s just a short distance from bigger cities like York and Newcastle, making it the perfect place for a day trip.
 Or you could go for a couple of days and really get to know Durham.

 Durham Station is just a short walk from the city centre, although like most of the city it is on a hill, so be ready for a bit of a climb.